-The Organization is an affiliate of Habitat for Humanity International, Inc (HFHI); and annually remits a portion of its contributions (excluding in-kind contributions) to HFHI.
+The Organization is an affiliate of Habitat for Humanity International, Inc. (HFHI); and annually makes a payment ("tithe") to HFHI.
 These funds are used to construct homes in economically depressed areas around the world.
-During the year ended June 30, 2021, the Organization remitted a tithe of \$5,000.
+During the year ended June 30, 2022, the Organization remitted a tithe of \$5,000.

-HFHI has mandated a Stewardship and Organizational Sustainability Initiative (SOSI) Fee.
+HFHI has mandated to all affiliates a Stewardship and Organizational Sustainability Initiative (SOSI) Fee.
 This mandatory fee is based on service area population and is intended to have affiliates contribute to HFHI costs to serve United States affiliates.
-For the year ended June 30, 2021, the Organization paid a \$15,000 SOSI Fee.
+For the year ended June 30, 2022, the Organization paid a \$15,000 SOSI Fee.